-Addressing perceived noncompliance by large partnerships is one area in which the IRS feels it can make big improvements.
+Addressing perceived non-compliance by large partnerships is one area in which the IRS feels it can make big improvements.
 The IRS's focus on large partnerships is a response to the explosive growth in the number, size, and complexity of partnerships over the past two decades, and the difficulty in auditing the largest of them.
-The number of the largest and most complex partnerships has soared: there are more than five times as many large partnerships today as there were two decades ago.8
+The number of the largest and most complex partnerships has soared: there are more than five times as many large partnerships today as there were two decades ago.
+18

 Moreover, these sprawling partnership structures have historically presented outsize obstacles to effective compliance efforts, which the largely untested BBA audit regime seeks to remedy.
-Under the TEFRA9 partnership audit regime that preceded the BBA, merely identifying the responsible tax partner (the tax matters partner) or addressing administrative interventions by individual partners could cause significant delays in audits.
+Under the TEFRA19 partnership audit regime that preceded the BBA, merely identifying the responsible tax partner ("tax matters partner") or addressing administrative interventions by individual partners could cause significant delays in audits.
 Under TEFRA, the IRS was responsible for computing and notifying each partner of its individual share of any adjustment and its respective tax deficiency at the end of the partnership audit.
 This, in turn, afforded each individual partner the opportunity to begin an entirely new process to contest how the partnership adjustment affected its particular tax situation.
-These and other administrative complexities faced by the IRS were exacerbated for multitiered partnerships, in which many of the partners are themselves pass-through entities.
+These and other administrative complexities faced by the IRS were exacerbated for multi-tiered partnerships, in which many of the partners are themselves pass-through entities.
 The burden of collecting deficiencies from ultimately liable individual partners in a complex partnership also proved at times insurmountably challenging.
 The result was a steadily declining, and largely hamstrung, partnership audit program.

-To address these problems, Congress enacted a new partnership audit regime as part of the BBA, effective for most partnerships beginning with taxable year 2018.10 The BBA audit rules curtail partner involvement in the audit process, centralize partnership decision-making authority in a Partnership Representative, require that the partnership itself pay any imputed underpayment by default, and force onto the partnership the responsibility for allocating or pushing out the cost of the imputed underpayment to partners.
-With these significant procedural changes, Congress intended to make it easier for the IRS to audit and collect from partnerships.
-In practice, however, the resulting rules are not only more complicated for taxpayers to navigate, but they also create new headaches for everyone, due to the daunting learning curve they present for the IRS.
+To address these problems, Congress enacted a new partnership audit regime as part of the BBA, effective for most partnerships beginning with taxable year 2018.20 The BBA audit rules curtail partner involvement in the audit process, centralize partnership decision-making authority in a Partnership Representative, require that the partnership itself pay any imputed underpayment by default, and force onto the partnership the responsibility for allocating or pushing out the cost of the imputed underpayment to partners.
+These significant procedural changes were intended to simplify the audit and collection process for the IRS, but the resulting rules are arguably more complex than the partnership audit rules they replaced, present a daunting learning curve for the IRS, and create significant new headaches for taxpayers.